1 9 5 7 – 1 9 7 0 (Australia)

 The show was gradually scaled back from four nights a week to three, then two, until the end came in 1970.

-In 1996, the format was revived under the title IMT, hosted by former Ol’ 55 singer Frankie J Holden and screened as a Monday-night variety show.
+In 1996, the format was revived under the title IMT, hosted by former Ol’ 55 singer Frankie J Holden (pictured) with Denise Drysdale in the all-important barrel girl role, and screened as a Monday-night variety show.
 The show ran until 27 November 1998.

 Ugly Dave Gray